Jalen Green NBA Preview vs. the Kings

-The Houston Rockets, Jalen Green included, take the court versus the Sacramento Kings on Saturday at 8:00 PM ET.
+Jalen Green and his Houston Rockets teammates will face the Sacramento Kings on Monday at 8:00 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.